Wedding Duties: Maid of Honour’s Responsibilities

 6. Ensure the Bride is picture perfect

 Arrange the Bride’s train and veil before the ceremony begins and just after she arrives at the altar.
 Always have tissues, lip balm and the Bride’s shade of lipstick handy.
 Here’s a great list of what you should have in your Day-Of Emergency Kit.

 7. During the Ceremony

 It is the Maid of Honour’s responsibility to hold the Bride’s bouquet while the couple exchanges vows and to hold the Groom’s ring (unless the Bride has a ring bearer).
-In some cases, the Maid of Honour will sign the marriage licence with the Best Man as witnesses unless the couple want their parents to witness.
+In some cases, the Maid of Honour will sign the marriage license with the Best Man as witnesses unless the couple wants their parents to witness.

 8. During the Reception

 Play hostess along with the other bridesmaids at frequent points during the reception: show guests where to sit, direct them to restrooms, tell them where to put presents, and invite them to sign the guestbook.
 Collect any gift envelopes brought to the reception and keep them in a safe place.
 Make sure the Bride takes a moment to eat, running interference with over-eager guests if necessary.
 Refresh her drink and instruct the wait staff to keep her food warm if needed.